 6 – Thyme essential oil

-Thyme essential oil exhibits antiseptic properties which are known to offer relief from itchy bug bites.
+Thyme essential oil exhibits antiseptic properties that are known to offer relief from itchy bug bites.
 This can enhance the healing of bites, burns, and minor cuts, while also preventing possible further infections of the existing wounds.

 How to Apply Essential Oil to Insect Bites Safely